 Combining the observed change in states’ average felony-history share (3.1 percentage points) between 1988 and 2010 and our 0.33 estimate of the felony-history share effect yields an estimate that this factor accounts for a 1.0 percentage point rise in the not-employed rate among Americans aged 16 to 54 or, equivalently, a 1.0 percentage point fall in their employment-to-population ratio.
 In contrast, our estimates imply that the observed 1.0 percentage point increase in the disability rate across the same period accounts for a 0.15 percentage point rise in the not-employed rate.
 The change in felony-history share has more than 6 times as much impact as the change in the disability rate.

-At first glance, our estimate that the rise in felony-histories reduced EPOP by 1.0 percentage point appears inconsistent with Abraham and Kearney’s estimate that the rise in incarceration reduced it by only 0.13 percentage points.
-However, three big differences between our analyses – the time period, the treatment, and the outcome – explain most of this apparent difference.
-First, we study 1988 to 2010 and they study 1999 to 2016.
+At first glance, our estimate that the rise in felony-histories reduced EPOP by 1.0 percentage point appears inconsistent with Abraham and Kearney’s (2018) estimate that the rise in incarceration reduced it by only 0.13 percentage points.
+However, three differences between our analyses – the time period, the treatment, and the outcome – explain most of this apparent difference.
+First, we study 1988 to 2010 rather than 1999 to 2016.
 During the period of overlap, 1999 to 2010, felony-history share rose by 1.7 percentage points.
-Projecting this forward linearly another 6 years would imply a total rise of 2.6 percentage points over their period of study and, with our 0.33 effect estimate, would imply a 0.86 reduction rather than a 1.0 percentage point one.
-Second, we study the effect of felony-history share while they focus on incarceration-history share.
+Projecting this forward linearly another 6 years would imply a total rise of 2.6 percentage points over their period of study and, with our 0.33 effect estimate, would imply a 0.86 reduction rather than 1.0 percentage point.
+Second, we study the effect of felony-history share while Abraham and Kearney (2018) focus on incarceration-history share.
 Felony-history share is about three times larger than incarceration-history share and rises about three times as much between 2000 and 2010 (Shannon et al. 2017).
 So, a third of a 0.86 reduction is a 0.29 reduction.
-Finally, we look among adults up to age 54 and they look at all adults.
+Finally, we examine these trends among adults up to age 54 rather than all adults.
 The former systematically have higher EPOP than the latter, so effects will tend to be larger.
-Their 1999 age-specific EPOP and population shares imply that the EPOP of the latter is 84 percent that of the latter.
+Abraham and Kearney’s (2018) 1999 age-specific EPOP and population shares imply that the EPOP of the latter is 84 percent that of the latter.
 Scaling down the 0.29 effect by this ratio yields an estimate of 0.24.
 This is still almost double the Abraham and Kearney estimate but far reduced from 6.6 times larger.
-However, the simple fact that the felony-history population is three times larger and grew three times as fast as the incarceration-history population suggests that the rise of felony convictions more broadly may have much bigger impacts on the labor market than incarceration-only estimates imply.
+However, the fact that the felony-history population is three times larger and grew three times as fast as the incarceration-history population suggests that the rise of felony convictions more broadly may have much bigger impacts on the labor market than incarceration-only estimates imply.

 Our examination of the effect of felony history share on specific subgroups yielded some surprising effects by race and sex.
-Given the well-documented disparities in felony history share by race, with African American state populations more heavily burdened by this marker (Shannon et al. 2017), and audit studies showing greater discrimination against African American men with criminal records in hiring decisions, we would have expected a significant effect of state-level felony history share on African American EPOP.
-Instead, our models in Table 3 show a non-significant effect of African American felony history share on African American EPOP but a significant effect on EPOP for Whites.
+Given the well-documented racial disparities in felony-history (Shannon et al. 2017) and audit studies showing greater discrimination against African American men with criminal records in hiring decisions, we would have expected a significant effect of state-level felony history share on African American EPOP.
+Instead, our models in Table 3 show a non-significant effect of African American felony history share on African American EPOP but a significant effect of total felony history share on EPOP for Whites.
 Further, given that males make up the vast majority of people with felony records, we would have expected a significant effect of state-level felony history share on male EPOP.
-Yet, instead we see a non-significant association for males but a significant effect for females.
+Yet, instead we see a non-significant association of felony history share for males but a significant effect for females.